 How they must have talked and laughed and probably sang songs as they watched the beautiful Irish landscape flowing past the windows on that long train trip to Cobh.
 No doubt there was some remorse at the thought of leaving this beautiful landscape behind and perhaps never seeing Ireland again, but the future must have seemed so bright and full of hope for the opportunities of “the land of the free” for these happy, healthy young people.

-The bustling, confusing crowds around the White Star Line on the quay at Cobh must have been bewildering for most of the country bumpkins from rural Co.
-Longford.
+The bustling, confusing crowds around the White Star Line on the quay at Cobh must have been bewildering for most of the country bumpkins from rural County Longford.
 Agnes and Alice McCoy, however, and also young Tom McCormack, who was going back to America after visiting his family, were making their 3rd cross-Atlantic trip and would have been a great help to others in their group in navigating the process.
 The quay near the offices of the White Star Line was full of people, conversing and laughing happily.
 But for some, there were hugs and kisses for loved ones they might never see again and tears.
-One-Hundred-Twenty-Three passengers boarded the luxury liner at Cobh, all but ten had 3rd Class tickets.
+One hundred and twenty three passengers boarded the luxury liner at Cobh, all but 10 had 3rd Class tickets.